Consulting

 6. Embrace continuous improvement

 Tech companies know that the modern software development process never truly ends.
-There is always something to improve or new functionality to add.
-Logistics companies could benefit from adopting the same mindset, as there is always room for improvement in that industry as well.
+There is always something to improve or a new functionality to add to become more agile.
+Customer-first logistics companies could benefit from adopting the same mindset, as there is always room for improvement in that industry as well.

 Organizations that strive for continuous improvement review their processes regularly, seek feedback from customers and employees, and identify more areas for improvement.
 This way, they repeatedly eliminate inefficiencies, improve processes, optimize costs, and fight the decline in customer satisfaction.